 Many advances in AI have focused on Big Data.
 But to truly enable the potential of AI at individual and societal levels in a beneficial way, we need to leverage its power with customized AI tools in Small Data domains for greater accessibility.

-– Sarah Ostadabbas, Core Member, EAI
+– Sarah Ostadabbas, Faculty Leadership Committee Member, EAI

 Sarah Ostadabbas is an assistant professor in the Department of Electrical and Computer Engineering and director of the Augmented Cognition Laboratory.
 Her research focuses on enhancing human information-processing capabilities through the design of adaptive interfaces via physical, physiological, and cognitive state estimation.

 Ostadabbas has developed augmented and virtual reality tools for both the assessment and enhancement portions of interfaces, based on rigorous models adaptively parameterized using machine learning and computer vision algorithms.